 The pregnancy test kits base their tests on the presence or absence of hCG in the urine to show a positive.

 Listen to your body.
 Take a nap when you feel tired.
-Drink enough water.
-Snack with some fruits when you are hungry.
-Take a stroll if you feel like!
+Drink enough water—snack with some fruits when you are hungry.
+Take a stroll if you feel like it!

 How does the maternal immune system tolerate the fetus and the placenta?

 Hence the placenta has a unique ability to create immunological tolerance.

-10 Tips for a healthy placenta
+6 tips for a healthy placenta

 - Avoid exposure to high altitudes.
 Traveling to higher elevations exposes your body — pregnant or not — to lower air pressure and leads to lower oxygen levels in the blood.
 As a result, your tissues can become deprived of oxygen, a condition known as hypoxia.